bgarner88/bgarner88.github.io/_posts/2021-12-18-neural-dsp-archetpe-gojira-overview.md

 ## Amp Selection

 There are three types of amps in the Archetype Gojira plugin.
 They're called Cln, Rust, and Hot.
-They each have their own independant parameters, and you can switch between the amps without losing those settings.
+They each have their own independent parameters, and you can switch between the amps without losing those settings.

 ### Cln